nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Features
 This section describes the available features in TAB.
-The features are categorised as follows:
+These features are categorized as follows:

 * [Getting Help](#getting-help)
 * [Managing Students](#managing-students)